tuirevii/aidok/README.md

 #### Documentation

+I created this with a Wacom pen tablet and Canva.

 ![Storyboard of the AIDOK when the use case is documentation](https://github.com/user-attachments/assets/d31ce6fd-11a4-4e76-a2fc-177417cc6eed)

 #### Communication

+I created this with a Wacom pen tablet and Canva.

 ![Storyboard of the AIDOK when the use case is communication](https://github.com/user-attachments/assets/89b05909-94cf-439b-8158-34555e6b0016)